awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-editor.md

 1. In the **Document editor** section, choose **Edit**, and then enter the JSON or YAML content for your change template\.

    The following is an example\.
+**Note**
+This example demonstrates two levels of approvals\.
+You can specify up to five levels of approvals, but only one level is required\.

 ------
 #### [ YAML ]